 The following are study and discussion questions for How to Haiku, by Jim Kacian (Winchester VA: Red Moon Press, 2006).

-Lesson 1 offers questions and activities for the first four chapters from How to Haiku: Introduction, What is a Haiku?, Form, and Content.
+In Lesson 1, we offer questions and activities for the first four chapters from How to Haiku: Introduction, What is a Haiku?, Form, and Content.

-Lesson 2 offers questions and activities for chapters five, six, and seven: Technique, Language, How to Write Haiku.
+Lesson 2, this lesson, offers questions and activities for chapters five, six, and seven: Technique, Language, How to Write Haiku.

 Allow for flexibility in what the small groups wish to highlight, as you can always add more information in the large group discussion, and continue the lesson at another time.